nmarian85/cloudera.cloud/README.md

     ```
 - Please make sure that the cluster names you use as parameters are reflected in the `conf/<env>/<cdp_env>` corresponding folder.
 E.g.: the CML cluster you specify is defined in the `cml.json` file of that environment.
 ## CDP Tenant configuration
+This needs to be done only when configuring a new CDP tenant.
 - Assign the cdp roles to the admin groups
     ```bash
     cdp iam assign-group-role --generate-cli-skeleton > asg_group_role.json && \
     python3 scripts/group_cdp_role_map.py --no-dryrun --env ${ECB_ENV} --action assign --json-skel asg_group_role.json
     ```

-## CDP environment actions
+## CDP installation steps
-### Prerequisites for installing a new CDP environment
+### Prerequisites
-The steps below show how to install CDP components(environment, datalake, CDE, CML, etc.) from scratch. **Please follow the installation order below: CDP environment, CDP data lake, CDP experiences**.
+The steps below show how to install CDP components(environment, datalake, CDE, CML, etc.) from scratch.
+**Please follow the installation order as per the steps below: CDP environment, CDP data lake, CDP experiences**.
+The CDP experiences can be installed at the same time as there is no dependency between them.
 - Please see the section called "Running the code" for exporting the proper environment variables
 - When creating a new environment please create a new folder containing the CDP environment name in the `conf` folder following the convention `devo-<stage><env_number>`, e.g. `devo-lab04`.
 - Create the json configuration files corresponding to the CDP components in the previously mentioned folder (e.g. `cde.json`, `cml.json`, `cdw.json`, etc.). **Please fill all the required details belonging to that environment (VPC ID, security groups, subnets, role names, public key, account id, etc.)**.
 You can use one of the existing folders as an example.